Chainsaw: Engine

-Chainsaw engines are traditionally either a two-stroke gasoline (petrol) internal combustion engine (usually with a cylinder volume of 30 to 120 cm3) or an electric motor driven by a battery or electric power cord.
+Chainsaw engines are traditionally either a two-stroke single-cylinder gasoline (petrol) internal combustion engine (usually with a cylinder volume of 30 to 120cc) or an electric motor driven by a battery or electric power cord.
 In a petrol chainsaw, fuel is generally supplied to the engine by a carburetor at the intake.
+Two-stroke engines have been preferred for chainsaws due to their higher power-to-weight ratio and simplicity.

+Hydraulic power may be used for chainsaws for underwater use.

 To allow use in any orientation, modern gas chainsaws use a diaphragm carburetor, which draws fuel from the tank using the alternating pressure differential within the crankcase.
 Early engines used carburetors with gravity fed float chambers, which caused the engine to stall when tilted.
 The carburetor may need to be adjusted to maintain an appropriate idle speed and air-fuel ratio, such as when moving to a higher/lower altitude or as the air filter clogs.
 Carburetors are adjusted either by the operator or, in some saws, automatically by an electronic control unit.

 To prevent vibration induced injury and reduce user fatigue, saws generally have an anti-vibration system to physically decouple the handles from the engine and bar.
 This is achieved by constructing the saw in two pieces, connected by springs or rubber in the same way an automobile suspension isolates the chassis from the wheels and road.
 In cold weather, carburetor icing can occur, so many saws have a vent between the cylinders and carburetor which may be opened to allow hot air to pass.
 Cold temperature can also contribute to vibration-induced injury, and some saws have a small alternator connected to resistive heating elements in the handles and/or carburetor.

 Drive mechanism

 Typically, a centrifugal clutch and sprocket are used.
 The centrifugal clutch expands with increasing speed, engaging a drum.
 On this drum sits either a fixed sprocket or an exchangeable one.
-The clutch has three jobs: When the engine runs idle (typically 2500-2700 rpm) the chain does not move.
+The clutch has three jobs: When the engine runs idle (typically 2500–2700 rpm) the chain does not move.
 When the clutch is engaged and the chain stops in the wood for another reason, it protects the engine.
 Most importantly, it protects the operator in case of a kickback.
 Here, the chain brake stops the drum, and the clutch releases immediately.